 - It’s something you’re skilled at and/or interested in.
 Blogs need a lot of consistently high-quality content to build an audience and become monetized.
 Not only will it be more enjoyable to blog about something you have a genuine interest in, but you’ll increase the likelihood of generating money.
 It’s easier to stick with a hobby we enjoy.

-- Low in competition.
+- There’s low competition.
 Popular blogs, brands, or forums in your niche indicate others are making money in it.
 Similarly, do a Google search to assess keyword ranking difficulty.
 It’ll be harder to drive organic traffic if big-name brands (with even bigger marketing budgets) are dominating the first page of search results.

-- Monetization potential.
+- There’s clear monetization potential.
 Look at monetization opportunities for each niche on your shortlist.
 Do companies in that niche pay to advertise their products on other blogs?
 Are there many affiliate programs that sell products in that industry?
 Both are telltale signs of a profitable blog niche.

 2. Build an email list